ibm-cloud-docs/ssl-certificates/migrate-ssl-certificates.md

 For more information, see [Importing SSL/TLS certificates](/docs/secrets-manager?topic=secrets-manager-certificates).

-## Migrating to DigiCert to order new DigiCert certificates
+## Migrating to DigiCert to order DigiCert certificates
 {: #migrating-ssl-digi-cert-lifecycle}

 If you have a preference on using DigiCert certificates or your certificates need renewed after the EOM date, you can migrate to DigiCert by creating a DigiCert account.
-You can contact DigiCert sales (sales@digicert.com) to set up a new account with an assigned account manager.
+You can contact DigiCert sales (sales@digicert.com) to set up an account with an assigned account manager.

 For more information about getting started with DigiCert, see [DigiCert CertCentral documentation](https://docs.digicert.com/en/certcentral.html){:external}.